JonathanGehret/MCMMBProject/README.md

 Further, predictors such as elevation, precipitation and habitat conservation status were collected from various sources.

-Applying various models, range maps for these species are preadicted based on the observation data and the predictors by using the `biomod2` libaray in R, and these are then compared to the original range maps.
+Applying various models, range maps for these species are predicted based on the observation data and the predictors by using the `biomod2` libaray in R, and these are then compared to the original range maps.